Gabattal/Scripts-LeagueOfLegends/Auto-Champ-Select/Auto-Champ-Select-OCR/README.md

+# Auto-Champ-Select : Draft / Ranked

+# The concept
 By using OCR (Optical Character Recognition), the script is able to :
 * Accept your match
 * Prepick the champion you want